-The adverse events seen in the trial were consistent with SUTENT's known safety profile.
-The most common adverse reactions (>20%) are fatigue, asthenia, and fever.
-Grade $\geq$ 3 adverse events were more frequent with SUTENT (62.1%) vs. placebo (21.1%).
-No deaths occurred due to treatment toxicity.
+The adverse events seen in the trial were consistent with the known safety profile of SUTENT.
+The most common adverse reactions (>20%) were diarrhea, painful palms and soles (palmar-plantar erythrodysaesthesia (PPE); also known as Hand-Foot Syndrome), hypertension, and fatigue.
+Grade \geq 3 adverse events were more frequent with SUTENT (62.1%) vs. placebo (21.1%).
+No deaths occurred due to treatment.